Daniel69/proteus-java/README.md

 # proteus-java
-An easy to use reactive RPC layer on top of the RSocket protocol.
+A fast, and easy RSocket based RPC layer.

 ## Bugs and Feedback